Bohdan-Dubravin/Online_store-React/README.md

 # React Phone catalog
 Created by using React, React-Router, SCSS, TypeScipt.
-Use Fetch to get get data.
+Download data from server.